Eliciting reference measures of law-invariant functionals

 In contrast to the procedure of first specifying the probability measure and then computing the value of the risk measure, this paper takes the {\em reverse} perspective: we assume that the values of the functional $\ph$ are observable, but the underlying reference measure is unknown.
 Our setting contains another layer of agnosticism: we may not know if the functional is law invariant to begin with.
 Liebrich \cite{Liebrich} presents general conditions under which reference measures are unique, provided they exist.
 Our aim is to recover the (often unique) reference probability measure from a potentially black-box risk measurement procedure (henceforth, ``the functional''), if such a measure exists.
 The procedure of identifying the probability measure underlying a functional is sometimes called elicitation (e.g., Kadane and Winkler \cite{KW88}), but it should not be confused with the literature on the {\em elicitability} of risk measures, such as Ziegel~\cite{Z16}, Kou and Peng~\cite{KP16}, Fissler and Ziegel~\cite{FZ16}, and Embrechts et al.~\cite{EMWW21}, where elicitability means risk being a minimiser of an expected loss.

-In sum, the goal of this paper is twofold: \begin{enumerate}[(a)] \item to identify a procedure as general and unifying as possible that allows to elicit the reference measure of law-invariant functionals; and \item in cases where law invariance is not assumed, to produce a candidate measure for which one can test law invariance. \end{enumerate}
+In sum, the goal of this paper is twofold: \begin{itemize} \item[(a)] to identify a procedure as general and unifying as possible that allows one to elicit the reference measure of law-invariant functionals; and \item[(b)] in cases where law invariance is not assumed, to produce a candidate measure for which one can test law invariance. \end{itemize}